-If your horse often barges or charges you, you must avoid the trigger situation until you have established dominance in other situations.
+If your horse regularly barges into or charges you, you must avoid the trigger situation until you have established dominance in other situations.

 Get outside help if you need to.
-A horse generally weighs 10 times more than a human, so don’t expect to out muscle your horse when it behaves inappropriately.
+A horse generally weighs 10 times more than a human, so don’t expect to out muscle your horse when it behaves badly.

 2.)
 Build repetition into your groundwork training :